-1996 to Present – Graphic Designer, Moab, UT
+1996 to Present – Graphic Designer, Moab, Utah

-I started my business in Washington State in 1996 then moved to Moab, Utah in 2013.
-My clients came with me and I have developed new ones since our arrival.
-Focusing mostly on print and web-deliverable documents, I create brochures, catalogs, e- and print newsletters, ads, direct mail and marketing materials, and educational materials for large and small non-profit organizations, businesses, and individuals.
+From my home studio I provide graphic design services for print and website delivered documents including brochures, catalogs, e- and print newsletters, ads, direct mail and marketing materials, and educational materials for large and small non-profit organizations, businesses, and individuals.
 I also provide project management, writing and editing services, and art direction.

 Event Coordinator, Friends of Arches and Canyonlands Parks, Moab, UT

-2003-08 – Teacher/Graphic Designer, West Sound Academy, Poulsbo, WA
+Teacher/Marketing and Design, West Sound Academy, Poulsbo, WA

-2003-08 – Programs/Events Manager, West Sound Academy, Poulsbo, WA
+Programs/Events Manager, West Sound Academy, Poulsbo, WA

 2003-2008 – My job description covered a variety of school events and programs that required impeccable organization and communication.
 Two main events were the Long Term Independent Project (LTIP) and Senior Boards.